japaric/rust-cross/README.md

 As to where to get the C cross toolchain, that will depend on your system.
 Some Linux distributions provide packaged cross compilers.
 In other cases, you'll need to compile the cross compiler yourself.
-Tools like [crostool-ng] can help with that endeavor.
+Tools like [crosstool-ng] can help with that endeavor.
 For Linux to OSX, check the [osxcross] project.

 [crosstool-ng]: https://github.com/crosstool-ng/crosstool-ng